skaur9/AdvancedR3/README.md

 This project is about learning Advanced R using styler, Quarto, automated use of packages loading and installation via usethis package and to create a better visual structure of an R project.
-And finally comitting the changes to github
+And finally commit and push the changes to github

 # Brief description of folder and file contents